 - 1 cup (200g) granulated sugar

 - 3 tablespoons water

 - 1 vanilla bean, split and scraped (pod reserved)

-- 1 tbsp. + 1 teaspoon ground cinnamon divided
+- 1 tablespoon + 1 teaspoon ground cinnamon, divided

 Add the egg yolk and the ice water, and stir until dough is moistened.
 Form the dough into a ball, wrap it tightly in plastic wrap, and put in the refrigerator for 1 hour.

 Meanwhile make your caramel sauce by placing the sugar and water in a saucepan and cook, without

 stirring, over medium-low heat until the sugar has melted and caramelized, which takes about 10 minutes.

 Watch carefully so it doesn't burn.